 Splash-pad hours are 9am – 9pm, daily.
 The nature center is open from 10am – 5pm, Monday through Saturday, and 12pm – 5pm, on Sundays.
 At the nature center, your kids can dig for dinosaur bone replicas, or celebrate their birthday with friends (fees apply).

 Concrete walkways wind around the ponds and over the hilltop.
 They are easy to hike, but there are slight changes in elevation.
 The paths are not well-shaded and may not be suitable for dogs during hot weather.
-The County Line Memorial Trail is connected to Fischer Park on its north side.
+The County Line Memorial Trail is near Fischer Park on its north side.
 This trail is out-and-back, which provides a few more miles of trail distance.
 The trail map in unnecessary, but may come in handy.

 Hiking Trails at Fischer Park in New Braunfels